-Many people want to know if they can paint plastic rattan or faux rattan furniture.
+Many want to know if they can paint plastic or faux furniture.
 Maybe they don’t like its color, so they want to change the color and look.

-Here Are Some Of Our Top Reasons Why We Do Not Recommend That You Paint Over Plastic Rattan or Faux Rattan Furniture:
+Our Top Reasons Why We Do Not Recommend That You Paint Over Plastic Rattan or Faux Rattan Furniture

-The Paint Will Eventually Crack and Come off
+The Paint On Plastic or Faux Rattan Will Eventually Crack and Come off

 The harsh reality of painting your plastic rattan or faux rattan furniture is that the paint will eventually come off and will more than likely begin to peel sooner rather than later; this is especially true if the furniture is outdoors in harsh weather.

-The reason this will happen is that the woven material is small, and no matter how well you spray-painted it or think you have sprayed it, it will eventually disintegrate.
+This will happen because the woven material is small, and no matter how well you spray-painted it or think you have sprayed it, it will eventually disintegrate.
 The plastic or faux rattan material is not built or manufactured to have paint applied to it.

-The Plastic or Faux Material Is Not Made To Be Painted
+The Plastic or Faux Rattan Material Is Not Made To Be Painted

 Plastic rattan or faux rattan material is not manufactured to be painted.
 The raw material is never manufactured to take or handle a coat of paint being placed on it.

-This is very different from real rattan which is usually woven and then painted or stained.
-Real rattan will accept all kinds of paint and will not peel or crack once painted.
+This differs from genuine rattan, which is usually woven and then painted or stained.
+Natural rattan will accept all kinds of paint and will not peel or crack once painted.
 It is because the paint will get into the rattan material so that the paint will stay on.

 The way rattan and faux rattan handle paint are not the same.